NREL/BuildingMOTIF/book/tutorials/use-case-validation.md

 # Use Case Validation

-The purpose of this tutorial is to walk a user through creating a `Manifest` which contains the metadata requirements for a given model.
-Specifically, the user will create a manifest for a simple HVAC system containing one AHU and two VAVs, where the two VAVs each implement a control sequence from ASHRAE Guideline 36.
+The purpose of this tutorial is to walk a user through creating a `Manifest`, which contains the metadata requirements for a given model.
+Specifically, the user will create a manifest for the HVAC system created in the previous tutorial, which has five AHUs and fans.
 The tutorial will also demonstrate how BuildingMOTIF can validate a model against the manifest and then give useful feedback for fixing up the model.

 The tutorial assumes that `BuildingMOTIF` has already been installed in the local environment.